SOsintOps/Argos/README.md

 # ARGOS
 <img align="right" width="86" height="150" src="https://github.com/SOsintOps/Argos/blob/master/wallpaper/scribblenauts-argos.png">

-This script will automatically set up an OSInt workstation starting from a clean Ubuntu* 20.4 Virtual Machine/Workstation.\
+This script will automatically set up an open source intelligence (OSINT) workstation starting from a clean Ubuntu* 20.4 Virtual Machine/Workstation.\
-It's based on the [Open Source Intelligence Techniques - 7th Edition (2019)](https://inteltechniques.com/book1.html).\
-This is a fork of the [OSINT_VM_Setup script](https://github.com/Skykn0t/OSINT_VM_Setup) by [Skykn0t](https://github.com/Skykn0t).\
-Credit to [oh6hay](https://github.com/oh6hay) for suggesting the script's name!

-## Summary:
 Best practices recommend using a new VM for each OSInt investigation.\
-There are several ready-made VMs available on the Internet.\
+There are several ready-made VMs available on the Internet.
+I wanted to study how to customise my own workstation following what Michael Bazzell suggest in his own book, [Open Source Intelligence Techniques - 7th Edition (2019)](https://inteltechniques.com/book1.html), about creating your own custom VM./
-Michael Bazzell and David Westcott proposed a procedure to create your own custom VM.
-This script will setup the VM by installing all the tools recommended by Bazzell, plus the automated bash scripts he supplies on websites.\
+This script will setup the workstation by installing mostly of the scripts suggested by Michael, plus the other tools he supplies on his website.\

+## REQUIREMENTS
+To install and run Argos, you need:
+- an Ubuntu* 20.4 virtual machine/workstation
+- set your user on "**osint**

 This script implies that you rely on VmWare for virtualization.
 Just in case, I include a commented out portion of code which will install virtual box tools.

+**N.B.** This script has been tested on a [Ubuntu Budgie](https://ubuntubudgie.org/) 20.10.

-## Requirements:
+## INSTALLING & RUNNING
-Please ensure that:
-- You are running an Ubuntu* 20.4 virtual machine.
-- Your user has to be "**osint**" for the bash shortcuts to work.

-## How to install:
 1) Open the Terminal app

 2) type: